 CREATE USER 'username'@'hostname' IDENTIFIED BY 'password';

-Set the hostname to localhost if you want the user to be able to connect to MySQL Server only from the localhost, which means “this computer”.
+localhost if you want the user to be able to connect to MySQL Server only from the localhost, which means “this computer.”
 If you want the user to be able to connect from any host, use the

 CREATE USER 'james'@'localhost' IDENTIFIED BY 'MyStrongPass123';

-However, this user will not be able to work with any of the MySQL databases until they are granted additional privileges.
+However, this user will only be able to work with the MySQL databases once they are granted additional privileges.

 How to Grant Privileges to a MySQL User

-Right after successfully creating the new user, we can grant privileges to this new user.
-In most cases, you’ll be granting privileges to MySQL users based on the particular database that account should have access to.
+After successfully creating the new user, we can grant privileges to this new user.
+In most cases, you’ll give privileges to MySQL users based on the particular database to which the account should have access.

-There are multiple types of privileges that can be granted to a user account.
-You can find a full list of privileges supported by MySQL here.
+Multiple types of privileges can be granted to a user account.
+You can find a complete list of privileges supported by MySQL here.

 ALL PRIVILEGES– Grants all privileges to a user account.